Igor Larionov: Soviet League (1977–1989)

 Larionov began his career in the Soviet League with Khimik Voskresensk in 1977–78, appearing in six games.
 Joining the club full-time the following season, he recorded seven points in 32 games as a rookie.
 He improved to 45 points in 43 games in 1980–81, garnering the attention of CSKA Moscow and Soviet national team coach Viktor Tikhonov.
 Tikhonov approached him before a game between CSKA and Khimik early in the 1980–81 season, inviting Larionov to play for him.
 He notched five assists that game against Tikhonov's team and the following season, joined CSKA Moscow as the top-line centre between Vladimir Krutov and Sergei Makarov.
 The trio became known as the "KLM Line" and dominated both the Soviet League and international competition.
 They were joined by defensive pairing Viacheslav Fetisov and Alexei Kasatonov to form the five-man lineup known as the "Green Unit", so called for the green uniforms they wore during practice.

 Larionov put up 53 points in his first season with CSKA, including a Soviet career-high 31 goals.
 He was named the Soviet MVP in 1988 following a personal best 32 assists and 57 points.
 Despite the success, Larionov resisted Tikhonov's draconian coaching style and the Soviet system that had a tight grip on the players' personal lives.
 He objected that Tikhonov kept his players confined to barracks (in CSKA's Archangel training facility) for as much as 11 months a year, even when they were married (CSKA was a functioning division of the Soviet Army).
 He told a Russian magazine that with the players being away from home for so long, "it is a wonder our wives manage to give birth."
 Larionov also recounted suspicious injections that national team players would receive annually leading up to the World Championships.
-After refusing injection prior to the 1982 World Championships, he was not asked again.
+According to Larionov, he refused an injection prior to the 1982 World Championships and was not asked again.

 Larionov led the revolt with Fetisov against Soviet authorities that prevented Soviet players from defecting to the NHL.
 He had been drafted by the Vancouver Canucks in 1985 and openly expressed a desire to move to North America.
 After talking to reporters about one day playing in the NHL, Tikhonov told Larionov that there was a mix-up with his passport and that he could not join the team for their six-city tour of the NHL in December 1985.
 He was to be kept off the national squad as well until the lobbying of Fetisov and other players returned Larionov to the team.